CSCfi/csc-user-guide/docs/data/Allas/using_allas/directory_object_error.md

 2019-08-20 07:22     10240   s3://idev1clitest/mydata/subdir/data3.dat
 ```

 There are zero sized objects mydata and mydata/subdir.
-The problem those extra objects cause is that when trying to dowload that structure with s3cmd the zero sized object is downloaded to a file which then prevents creating a directory with the same name and subsequently also prevents downloading the files inside that directory:
+The problem those extra objects cause is that when trying to download that structure with s3cmd the zero sized object is downloaded to a file which then prevents creating a directory with the same name and subsequently also prevents downloading the files inside that directory:

 ```
 $ s3cmd get -r s3://idev1clitest/